 BC-Illinois News Digest 1:30 pm

 Here’s a look at how AP’s general news coverage is shaping up today in Illinois.
 Questions about coverage plans are welcome and should be directed to the AP-Chicago bureau at 312-781-0500 or email@example.com.
-Sara Burnett is on the desk.
+Jeff Karoub is on the desk, followed by Herb McCann.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
 All times are Central.

 BALLISTICS RETESTING-NEW TRIAL

 An Illinois man imprisoned for more than two decades for a murder conviction obtained with shoddy ballistic evidence is getting a chance to prove his innocence with a new trial that begins Thursday.
 Patrick Pursley, 52, spent the bulk of his time in prison representing himself, filing motions and trying to convince courts to retest the evidence using a more advanced system that links shell casings to guns.
 His efforts eventually made Illinois the only state in the country that allows retesting of ballistic evidence in appeals using technology that’s primarily used to put criminals behind bars, not exonerate them.
 By Ivan Moreno.
 SENT: 600 words, photo.